OceanGPT/OceanGym/README.md

 ### Import Data

-First, you need download our data from [Hugging Face](https://huggingface.co/datasets/zjunlp/OceanGym).
+First, you need download our data from [Hugging Face](https://huggingface.co/datasets/zjunlp/OceanGym) or [Google Drive](https://drive.google.com/drive/folders/1H7FTbtOCKTIEGp3R5RNsWvmxZ1oZxQih).

 And then create a new `data` folder in the project root directory: